DanielSchuman/a130/pages/policy.md

   a) Publishing information online in a machine-readable open format that can be retrieved, downloaded, indexed, and searched by commonly used web search applications and is public, accessible, described, reusable, complete, and timely.
 This includes providing such information in a format(s) accessible to employees and members of the public with disabilities.<sup id="fnr13"><a href="#fn13">13</a></sup>

   b) Avoid establishing, or permitting others to establish on their behalf, exclusive, restricted, or other distribution arrangements that interfere with allowing the agency to disseminate its information on a timely and equitable basis.
-In certain cases, it may be appropriate to engage in time-limited restrictions or exclusively in cases where the agency, due to resource constraints, would otherwise be unable to provide the information to the public on its own;
+In certain cases, it may be appropriate to engage in time-limited restrictions or exclusively in cases where the agency, due to resource constraints, would otherwise be unable to provide the information to the public on its own, while making efforts to minimize the gap in availability and maximize timely, comprehensive public access;

   c) Avoid establishing unnecessary restrictions, including charging of fees or royalties, on the reuse, resale, or re-dissemination of Federal information by the public;<sup id="fnr14"><a href="#fn14">14</a></sup>

-  d) Recovering only the cost of dissemination if fee and user charges are necessary.
+  d) Recovering only the cost of dissemination if fee and user charges are required by law without option for waver.
 They must exclude from calculation the costs associated with original collection and processing of the information.
 Exceptions to this policy are:

   i.
 Where statutory requirements are at variance with the policy;

   ii.
-Where the agency collects, processes, and disseminates the information for the benefit of a specific identifiable group beyond the benefit to the general public;

-  iii.
 Where the agency plans to establish user charges at less than cost of dissemination because of a determination that higher charges would constitute a significant barrier to properly performing the agency's functions, including reaching members of the public whom the agency has a responsibility to inform; or

   iv.
 Where the Director of OMB determines an exception is warranted.